mlswg/mls-protocol/draft-barnes-mls-protocol.md

 ## Init Key Reuse

-Prekeys are intended to be used only once and then deleted.
-Reuse of prekeys is not believed to be inherently insecure {{dhreuse}}, although it can complicate protocol analyses.
+Initialization keys are intended to be used only once and then deleted.
+Reuse of init keys is not believed to be inherently insecure {{dhreuse}}, although it can complicate protocol analyses.